doshikaran/anamnesis/README.md

 **Remember every relationship.** Personal relationship and commitment intelligence — your contacts, promises, and patterns in one place.

-Anamnesis ingests email (Gmail) and calendar (Google Calendar), extracts people and commitments with AI, and answers natural-language questions over your data.
+Anamnesis ingests email (Gmail), slack and calendar (Google Calendar), extracts people and commitments with AI, and answers natural-language questions over your data.
 It surfaces daily briefings, commitment nudges, and relationship silence detection.
 This repository is the backend API, Celery workers, and ingestion connectors.

 ---